mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 1. All communication to the server and from the server should follow that below properties.
     1. All communication are digitally signed with the approved algorithms
     1. All communication to the server is encrypted using one of the approved public key cryptography (HTTPS – TLS1.2/1.3 is required with one of the [approved algorithms](#cryptography).
-    1. All request should have timestamps attached in ISO format to the milliseconds inside the signature.
+    1. All requests should have timestamps attached in ISO format to the milliseconds inside the signature.
     1. All communication back and forth should have the signed digital id as one of the attributes.
 1. It's expected that the auto registration with management server has an absolute way to identify and validate the devices.
 1. The management client or SBI should be able to detect the devices in a plug and play model.